capncapes/capncapes.github.io/_posts/2021-09-17-john-the-baptist-mistaken-for-elijah.md

 ## Why Elijah?

-John the Baptist was also mistaken for Elijah the Tishbite (John 1:21).
+John the Baptist was also mistaken[^1] for Elijah the Tishbite (John 1:21).
 But why Elijah?
 Whenever we read Scripture, it's important to understand the context.
 John preached to a Jewish culture, and Jewish people knew the Scriptures, which for them was what we call the Old Testament.
 In the first chapter of 2 Kings, King Ahaziah recognized the prophet Elijah simply by a description of his clothing: <q>a garment of hair, with a belt of leather about his waist.</q> (2 Kings 1:8, ESV) Elijah was well-known for his appearance, and John's audience likely would have understood the reference, though many people still failed to see John the Baptist for who he was during his ministry.

 John the Baptist dressed in the same unique way as Elijah the Tishbite because he knew his calling: to "go before [Jesus] in the spirit and power of Elijah,&nbsp;to turn the hearts" (Luke 1:17, ESV) of God's people back to Him.